0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ## Intermission I: \*falling asleep on the phone\*

 Even though I will not cover the intermission directly, it does have an important symbolism in the album.
 As the first intermission song follows after this song, it can be interpreted that this ends this story line for this specific character.
 Over these four songs, the narrator longs for their love to continue, but realizes that their love was made to fail by design.
 But, in a last minute attempt to feel validated by their partner, the narrator takes the monkey’s paw.
 They were able to return to their love but ended up getting hurt once again in the end.
 It ends with the narrator finally “killing” the memories of their abuser, but realize that their blood will stain deep in their head forever.
 The following songs, even though they also focus on relationship drama, there are key differences that specifically split the album into two stories.
+In particular, the second main character has a lot more nuance when it comes to his actions and choices throughout his section of the story.
+Unlike the black-and-white case seen before, the new character .
 This contrast will be highlighted throughout the rest of this analysis, starting with the titular, and most popular, song of the album.
 ## Song VII: wetdream

 The beginning of the second half of the album establishes the new character in the album.
 To ensure that there is no confusion with the previous main character, this character will be referred to as the protagonist with he/him pronouns.